aploon/awesome-web-setups/README.md

 # Awesome Web Setups

-A collection of modern web development setups with live preview and documentation.
+Discover web project setups from developers around the world.
+Simple, fast, and built for devs who just want to build.

 ## Overview